ECB's balance sheet expands as banks stock up on new loans

-FRANKFURT, March 31 The combined balance sheet of the European Central Bank and the euro zone's national central banks expanded by 92.960 billion euros ($99.86 billion) to 2.251 trillion euros in the week to March 27, the ECB said on Tuesday.
+FRANKFURT The combined balance sheet of the European Central Bank and the euro zone's national central banks expanded by 92.960 billion euros (67.55 billion pounds) to 2.251 trillion euros in the week to March 27, the ECB said on Tuesday.

 The increase was driven by banks stocking up on the latest round of cheap, long-term loans from the ECB - part of a broader plan to pump a trillion euros into the economy.